Single Sources of Truth

 Introspection metadata

-This is the entire list of possible metadata you can extract with .introspect() from a single schema field:
+This is all possible metadata you can extract with .introspect() from a single schema field:

 type Metadata<S> = {